Best practices for deploying an employee monitoring solution

 - Monitoring – an outline of how voice and data communications may be monitored

 - Security – an overview of expectations around confidentiality and user identity

-- Networks – policies for the use of the network as representatives of the company
+- Networks – network and Internet usage policies for employees as representatives of the company

 - Copyright – guidelines for proper use of copyrighted materials belonging to the company — and to third parties